Copula Conformal Prediction for Multi-step Time Series Forecasting: Background

 We will briefly present the algorithm and theoretical results for conformal prediction, and refer readers to~\cite{angelopoulos2021gentle} for a thorough introduction.
 The goal of conformal prediction is to produce a \textit{valid} confidence region (Def.~\ref{def:validity}) for any underlying prediction model. \begin{definition}[Validity] Given a new data point $(x,y)$ and a desired confidence $1-\alpha \in (0,1)$, the confidence region $\Gamma^{1-\alpha}(x)$ is a subset of $\mathcal{Y}$ containing probable outputs $\tilde{y} \in \mathcal{Y}$ given $x$.
 The region $\Gamma^{1-\alpha}$ is valid if

-\end{definition} We begin the algorithm by splitting the dataset into a proper training set $\Dtrain$ and a calibration set $\Dcal$.
+\end{definition} Conformal prediction splits the dataset into a proper training set $\Dtrain$ and a calibration set $\Dcal$.
 A prediction model $\hat{f}: \mathcal{X} \rightarrow \mathcal{Y}$ is trained on $\Dtrain$.
-Next, we pick a \textit{nonconformity score} $A: \mathcal{Z}^{|\Dtrain|} \times \mathcal{Z} \rightarrow \mathbb{R}$ that quantifies how well a data sample from calibration \textit{conforms} to the training dataset.
-Typically, we leverage the prediction model $\hat{f}(x)$ and choose a metric of disagreement between the prediction and the true label as the non-conformity score, such as the Euclidean distance.
+We use a \textit{nonconformity score} $A: \mathcal{Z}^{|\Dtrain|} \times \mathcal{Z} \rightarrow \mathbb{R}$ to quantify how well a data sample from calibration \textit{conforms} to the training dataset.
+Typically, we choose a metric of disagreement between the prediction and the true label as the non-conformity score, such as the Euclidean distance: